JasperZhang121/Vaults/Artificial Intelligence/Symbolic AI/3. Planning and Decision Making/1. Exercises/Planning Representations and Graph-Based Approaches.md

 > Consider the following planning problem.
 You want a sheep and a goat.
 Using your credit card, you can buy a sheep from the Automatic Sheep Machine (ASM).
 Waving your magic wand turns a sheep into a goat.
 The planning operators are as follows, where a box represents an operator whose pre-conditions are on the left-hand side and effects are on the right-hand side of the box.

-1. Draw the planning graph until the first level leading to a plan.
+1. Draw the planning graph <mark style="background: #D2B3FFA6;">until the first level leading to a plan</mark>.
 Include all mutex relations.

 ![[graph_plan.png]]